andreburgaud/winrmrf/README.md

 ### Notes about the build

-1. If you want to avoid the burden of building the resources and compression steps, remove the *link* pragma from the top of `winrmrf.nim` `{.link: "resource.o".}`, and simply execute `make build`.
+1. If you want to avoid the burden of building the resources and compression steps, remove the *link* pragma from the top of `winrmrf.nim`, line `{.link: "resource.o".}`, and simply execute `make build`.
 The resulting executable will be in directory `bin`.
 2. You want to use a regular Windows terminal and not an Msys terminal to avoid the `make.bat` file to conflict with the regular `make` expecting a `Makefile`.

 ## Resources